 Take note: the lighter your hair color when you have medium skin, the more your hair is prone to brassiness.
-Use color conserving shampoo on a regular basis to keep your tones intact.
+Use color conserving shampoo regularly to keep your tones intact.
 And consider purchasing a filter to place over your shower head to eliminate mineral buildup – this too can detract from your color.

 Olive skin with cool undertones

-This tone of skin coupled with cool undertones works well with earthy colors like deep, rich chocolate browns and brunettes.
+This tone of skin, coupled with cool undertones works well with earthy colors like deep, sumptuous chocolate browns, and brunettes.

 If you want a dark hue, on the other hand, then opt for a mocha or other warm blacks, which help negate any underlying pink tones and smooth out the appearance and color of your skin.

-Bella Hadid's olive complexion looks fantastic when it's combined with her trademark cool brown hair color.
+Bella Hadid's olive complexion looks fantastic when it's combined with her trademark fresh brown hair color.